-The performance seems at least as good as current ‘high C’ wings (with higher aspect ratios and higher pilots demands) and even some Advanced class (low D) wings.
+The performance seems at least as good as current ‘high C’ wings (with higher aspect ratios and higher pilots demands) and even some Performance class (low D) wings.

 It’s great that the SIGMA 10 comes in 5 sizes, providing ‘seamless weight ranges’ (recommended weight ranges for each size which don’t overlap) so that pilots know which size Advance recommend they fly, with wider certified weight ranges that do overlap, so pilots have the choice to fly more or less loaded if they so prefer.

 SIGMA 10: Who’s it for?

 The SIGMA 10 is best suited to well-experienced pilots who have good ground handling skills, are able to fly actively and are well-versed in SIV manoeuvres – as you’d expect for a true ‘mid C’ wing.